Early life of Elvis Presley: Childhood in Tupelo

 Elvis Aaron Presley was born on January 8, 1935, in Tupelo, Mississippi, to Vernon Presley and Gladys Love (née Smith) Presley in a two-room shotgun house that his father built for the occasion.
 Elvis's identical twin brother, Jesse Garon Presley, was delivered stillborn thirty-five minutes before him.
 Elvis became close to both parents and formed an especially close bond with his mother.
 The family attended an Assembly of God church, where he found his initial musical inspiration.

 Presley's father Vernon was of Irish, German, Scottish, and English origins, and was a descendant of the Harrison family of Virginia through his mother, Minnie Mae Presley (née Hood).
 Presley's mother Gladys was Scots-Irish with some French Norman ancestry.
 She and the rest of the family believed that her great-great-grandmother, Morning Dove White, was Cherokee.
 This belief was restated by Elvis's granddaughter Riley Keough in 2017.
 Elaine Dundy, in her biography, supports the belief, as does Northern Ireland-based historian Alister McReynolds, who stated in his 2014 book Kith and Kin: The Continuing Legacy of the Scots-Irish in America that Morning Dove White was a Cherokee princess who married Presley's Ulster Scot ancestor William Mansell.
-Dundy also alleged that Elvis' great-great grandmother Nancy Burdine Tackett was Jewish.
-Tackett's family are believed to have migrated to the United States from what is now Lithuania around the time of the American Revolution; it was revealed that the original headstone for Gladys Presley, which was placed on her first grave at Memphis' Forest Hill Cemetery in December 1964 and had been in storage in the Graceland Archives between 1977 and 2018, had not only a cross marking, but also a Star of David marking on it as well.
+Dundy also alleged that Elvis' great-great grandmother Nancy J. Burdine (married to Abner Tackett) was Jewish.
+Burdine's family are believed to have migrated to the United States from what is now Lithuania around the time of the American Revolution; it was revealed that the original headstone for Gladys Presley, which was placed on her first grave at Memphis' Forest Hill Cemetery in December 1964 and had been in storage in the Graceland Archives between 1977 and 2018, had not only a cross marking, but also a Star of David marking on it as well.
+Nate Bloom challenged the claim of a Jewish ancestor after checking records, and a conversation with a woman whose mother was friends with Gladys.
+More recently genealogical researcher Carrie Zeidman concluded the claim "doesn’t stand up to the research" after not finding any records connecting a Nancy J. Burdine to the Tackett family.

 Gladys Presley’s headstone became publicly displayed in Graceland's Meditation Garden in 2018.
 It is marked with both a cross and a Star of David.